sumanchowdhurykgp/sumanchowdhurykgp.github.io/_projects/1_project.md

 ---
 layout: page
-title: project 1
+title: Paintings
-description: a project with a background image
+description: “I found I could say things with color and shapes that I couldn’t say any other way—things I had no words for.” — Georgia O’Keeffe
 img: assets/img/12.jpg
 importance: 1
-category: work
 ---

 Every project has a beautiful feature showcase page.